+Section 37.
 An animal owner, or a person authorised by the owner, shall be responsible for the conformity with the requirements of this Law during the transportation of the animal.

-- (1) Customs control of an animal being transported shall be carried out without delay. - (2) Delay of the transportation of an animal shall be permitted only for the good of the animal or in cases when there is cause for suspicion regarding the animal becoming ill with an infectious disease.
+Section 38.
+(1) Customs control of an animal being transported shall be carried out without delay.

+(2) Delay of the transportation of an animal shall be permitted only for the good of the animal or in cases when there is cause for suspicion regarding the animal becoming ill with an infectious disease.

-Chapter VIII Animal Sanctuaries and Animal Boarding Facilities
+Chapter VIII Animal Shelters and Animal Boarding Facilities

-Local governments shall establish and maintain animal sanctuaries, catch, board and care for caught and alienated pet animals, as well as board and care for wild animals in a helpless situation or enter into agreements with a natural person or legal person regarding the catching, boarding, supporting and care of such animals.
+Section 39.
+Local governments shall establish and maintain animal shelters, catch, board and care for caught and confiscated pet animals, as well as board and care for wild animals in a helpless situation or enter into agreements with a natural person or legal person regarding the catching, boarding, supporting, and care of such animals.

-Animal reproduction shall not be permitted in sanctuaries.
+Section 40.
+Animal reproduction shall not be permitted in shelters.

-(1) A sanctuary may release an animal to a person who has attained 18 years of age and who undertakes to ensure the welfare of the relevant animal.
+Section 41.
+(1) A shelter may release an animal to a person who has attained 18 years of age and who undertakes to ensure the welfare of the relevant animal.

-- (2) A sanctuary shall ensure the sterilisation of an animal, if it has not succeeded to find the owner or keeper thereof within 14 days. - (3) Information on the subsequent owner of the animal shall be retained by the sanctuary for not less than one year.
+(2) A shelter shall ensure the sterilisation of an animal, if it has not succeeded to find the owner or keeper thereof within 14 days.

+(3) Information on the subsequent owner of the animal shall be retained by the shelter for not less than one year.

-A sanctuary shall provide the subsequent owner with information on the behaviour of and unique care features for the animal.
+Section 42.
+A shelter shall provide the subsequent owner with information on the behaviour of and unique care features for the animal.

+Section 43.
 An animal owner may for a specific time leave the animal in the care of a boarding facility.